-During 2009 St Michael's finances were consolidated to allow for any other expenditure that might be needed following the completion of the school's building works, due to conclude in 2010.
+During 2010 St Michael's finances were consolidated to allow for any other expenditure that might be needed following the completion of the school's building works.
 Any money carried over to 2010 will assist in funding works such as landscaping, outdoor furniture and improvements to the administration block.
-The school used a Commonwealth Block Grant to refurbish six classrooms and construct covered walkways and shelter areas and new student toilets.
-The school also used a Community Water Grant for the installation of an in-ground water tank with associated plumbing for the new toilets.
-In 2009 the Federal Government National Schools Pride grant was used to refurbish the hall and install outdoor seating.
-The Parents and Friends Association donated \$4,400 which was used to fund new resources for the school's library as well as subsidising a bus trip for an excursion to Mary MacKillop Place.
+The school used a Commonwealth Building the Education Revolution (BER) Grant to refurbish and extend the library, construct four classrooms and covered walkways, and refurbish the school's asphalt play area.
+The school also continued to use a Community Water Grant for landscaping and irrigation following the installation of an in-ground water tank in 2009.
+The P&F donated money which was used to fund new resources for the school's library as well as subsidising a bus trip for an excursion to Mary MacKillop Place, the felling of trees near the library and replacing a shade cloth over the Kindergarten sand pit.

-The following graphs reflect the aggregated income and expenditure for St Michael's Catholic Primary School for the year ended 31 December 2009.
-This data is taken from the 2009 financial return to the Australian Government, Department of Education, Employment and Workplace Relations.
+The following graphs reflect the aggregated income and expenditure for St Michael's Catholic Primary School for the year ended 31 December 2010.
+This data is taken from the 2010 financial return to the Australian Government, Department of Education, Employment and Workplace Relations.